tmeyer6502/ciscoDevNet/Understanding_and_Using_APIs/README.md

 This might be useful reading/skimming: https://swagger.io/specification/

+This is also worth investigating--from the guy that started it all: https://home.cs.colorado.edu/~kena/classes/7818/f08/lectures/lecture_9_fielding_disserta.pdf

 The idea here is that you can use different "REST" (REpresentational State Transfer) operations to query or update server-side data.
 An HTTP request operates over TCP/IP connection and includes the operation as well as header data, in the body of the request.

 There are four common REST operations you should know: